 Chronic pain or constant pressure in your bladder or pelvic area could be a sign that you are suffering from interstitial cystitis (IC).
 According to the Interstitial Cystitis Association, it is a form of bladder pain syndrome (BPS) that affects as many as 4 -12 million people.

-At Urology of Greater Atlanta, the team of board-certified urologists has the expertise to accurately diagnose and treat this painful condition.
-It is important that you get a professional diagnosis as it is often confused with a urinary tract infection.
+At Urology of Greater Atlanta, the team of board-certified urologists has the expertise to diagnose and treat this painful condition accurately.
+It is important that you get a professional diagnosis, as it is often confused with a urinary tract infection.
 Call us or request an appointment online today for an IC consultation.

-While there is no cure for interstitial cystitis, treatment aims to reduce bladder pain, pelvic pain and reduce inflammation.
-Your health care provider may use up to two different approaches to provide symptom relief; oral medications and bladder instillations.
+While there is no cure for interstitial cystitis, treatment aims to reduce bladder pain and pelvic pain and reduce inflammation.
+Your healthcare provider may use different approaches to provide symptom relief.
+These may include oral medications, physical therapy, nerve stimulation, such as transcutaneous electrical nerve stimulation, and bladder instillations.

 To perform a bladder instillation, your provider will insert a tube called a catheter into your bladder through your urethra and slowly add a liquid that will ease the irritation of the bladder wall.